ankitshah009/awesome-terminal-hacks/git_basics.md

 - **Merging and Logs**: Merging combines changes from different branches.
 The `git log` command provides a history, which is invaluable for tracking changes and understanding the evolution of a project.
 - **Stashing**: `git stash` is useful when you need to quickly switch context without committing unfinished work, allowing for a clean working directory.
 - **Tags**: Tags in Git are used to mark specific points in history as important, typically for releases.
 Annotated tags contain metadata such as the author, date, and message.
+- **Remote Commands**: `git fetch`, `git pull`, and `git push` are fundamental for interacting with remote repositories.
+They help synchronize changes, ensuring that your local and remote repositories are up-to-date.
+- **Comparison**: The `git show` command is used for inspecting changes in specific commits, making it crucial for reviewing past modifications.
+- **History Management**: `git revert` and `git rebase` allow for sophisticated history alterations.
+Reverting changes can help maintain stability in your main branch, while rebasing is useful for maintaining a clean commit history.

+These commands are essential for efficient Git management, providing control over remote data, commit history, and detailed inspections of changes.
 This reference should assist you in managing your projects with Git more effectively, helping you to leverage Git’s powerful tools for successful version control.

 #### Setting up git